Angela Gheorghiu acts the diva, but she doesn't seem to be one.

-Her recital at La Scala last night started late, something virtually unheard of; curtain up at La Scala's is one of the few things in Italy which is on time.
-Slow handclaps indicated the audience's impatience.
+Her recital at La Scala last night started late, something virtually unheard of; curtain-up at La Scala is one of the few things in Italy which is on time.
+A slow handclap indicated the audience's impatience.
 Maybe it had nothing to do with Gheorghiu, but her reputation precedes her.

 She wore four different outfits, with four different hairstyles.
 Dresses went from opera-singer-elegant to La Cage aux Folles, from Romanian national costume to sassy-glitz.
 Hair started off as Sissi, moving through peasant plait and finishing with Jessica Rabbit.

 She walked on stage as though in slow motion.
 A series of dramatic hand postures recalled Renata Scotto.
 She played with a long scarf finding every possible position for it: on one shoulder, left, then right, around both, draped from both elbows, and finally pushed into the piano.